Madonna: Achievements

-Madonna was the first person to be inducted into the Wembley Square of Fame in London, England.
+Madonna was the first person to be inducted into the Wembley Square of Fame in London.

 Forbes estimated Madonna's net worth at $850 million as of 2025, making her one of the wealthiest musicians in the world.
 She became Forbess annual highest-paid female musician 11 times across the 1980s, 1990s, 2000s, and 2010s.
-She is recognized as the best-selling female music artist of all time by the Guinness World Records, (Note: In 2006, the International Federation of the Phonographic Industry (IFPI) officially announced that Madonna had sold over 200 million copies of her albums alone worldwide.
-Since then, her total record sales have varied from 300 million to 400 million.) and has a total of 18 albums certified multi-platinum in multiple countries.
+Madonna is the best-selling female music artist of all time, (Note: Since 1998, Guinness World Records has recognized Madonna as the best-selling female music artist.
+In 2006, the International Federation of the Phonographic Industry (IFPI) officially announced that Madonna had sold over 200 million copies of her albums alone worldwide.
+Since then, her total record sales have varied from 300 million to 400 million.) and has eighteen albums certified multi-platinum in multiple countries.
 (Note: Madonna has 12 albums certified multi-platinum by the RIAA.
-Her other albums certified multi-platinum outside the United States are Who's That Girl (1987), GHV2 (2001), Confessions on a Dance Floor (2005), Hard Candy (2008), Celebration (2009), and MDNA (2012).)
-According to the Recording Industry Association of America (RIAA), she is the best-selling female rock artist of the 20th century and the third highest-certified female artist in the United States, with 65.5 million certified album-equivalent units.
-In Japan, the world's second largest market, Madonna has received 17 Gold Disc Awards from the Recording Industry Association of Japan (RIAJ), including the most Artist of the Year wins by a solo artist (five).
+Her other albums certified multi-platinum outside the US are Who's That Girl (1987), GHV2 (2001), Confessions on a Dance Floor (2005), Hard Candy (2008), Celebration (2009), and MDNA (2012).)
+According to the Recording Industry Association of America (RIAA), she is the best-selling female rock artist of the 20th century and the fourth highest-certified female artist in the US, with 65.5 million certified album-equivalent units.

-Madonna had generated over US$1.6 billion from ticket sales of her concert tours throughout her career, she was the highest-grossing female touring artist, before being overtaken by Taylor Swift in 2023, according to Pollstar.
-Her biggest solo concerts by paying attendance include her Who's That Girl World Tour's concert in Parc de Sceaux, Paris (130,000 audience) and the Girlie Show's concert in Maracanã Stadium, Rio de Janeiro (120,000 audience).
-The closing performance of the Celebration Tour, in Copacabana, Rio de Janeiro, on May 5, 2024, drew over 1.6 million people, setting a record for the largest audience for a stand-alone concert by any artist at the time.
-She has also won seven Grammy Awards and twenty MTV Video Music Awards, including the 1986 Video Vanguard Award for which she became the first female recipient.